Salec/SDRBuses/README.md

 - [ ] Add favourite stops
 - [ ] Add point to recharge TUS card
 - [ ] Add prices of the trips
-- [ ] Rework maps to plot diferent routes
+- [ ] Rework maps to plot different routes
+- [ ] Locate user using HTML5 functions and

 #### Contribute